vlad-ds/programming-notes/python/pyspark2.md

 ---

-Caching.
+**Caching**.
 Improves speed and reduces resources usage.
 However, large datasets may not fit in memory.
 Disk based caching may not be a performance improvement.
 It only works for repeated tasks.
 Cache in fast SSD.

 ```python
 voter_df = spark.read.csv('voter_data.txt.gz')